glennbech/devOps_eksamen_2023/BESVARELSE.md

             - To know how many people getting scanned for weapons.
             - To know how many weapons was discovered.
             - Gauge to show how many people are in the construction site incase of emergency etc.
-            - Two metrics showing the time for doing a scan for PPE and Weapon, this way we can together with the factors, how many persons scanned and how many violations try to oprimize the scanning routine.
+            - Two timers tracking the time it take for doing a PPE scan and a Weapon scan.
+              With these timers we can together with the other factors, how many persons scanned and how many violations, try to optimize/improve the scanning routine.
+An example can be if we find out that the scanning drasticly goes up if there are more then 10 people in one scan, then we might want to find a way to split the input up in two parts before scanning.
+		- Alarm
+			- I chose a alarm to go off if a weapon is detected, this way the security personel can react in a proper manner.
+			- I could set an alarm if a violation in the PPE requirement aswell, but this is kinda duplicate the same thing and also i dont want an email everytime somebody dont wear the required equipment.

-Task 5
+## Task 5
-A)
+### A)
+    Definisjon:
-	Definisjon: Den automatiske prosessen som gjør at flere kodere som jobber på samme prosjekt, lett kan integrere koden sin mot main branchen.
+		Den automatiske prosessen som gjør at flere kodere som jobber på samme prosjekt, lett kan integrere koden sin mot main branchen.
 	Fordel:
 		- Mulighet for å sette opp automatiserte tester som pusha kode må passere for å bli integrert mot branchen.
 		Dette forbedrer kodekvaliteten da du er sikker på at all kode som blir integrert i branchen må ha passert testene.